stanley-fork/WFGY/TensionUniverse/BlackHole/Q124_scalable_oversight_and_evaluation.md

 ### 1.3 Role in the BlackHole project

-Within the BlackHole S-problem collection, Q124 has three main roles:
+Within the BlackHole S problem collection, Q124 has three main roles:

-1. It is the central node for **oversight and evaluation tension** in the AI cluster, linking alignment, corrigibility, interpretability, and governance problems.
+1. It is the central node for oversight and evaluation tension in the AI cluster, linking alignment, corrigibility, interpretability, and governance problems.
 2. It provides a structured way to talk about the gap between model capabilities and human evaluative capacity as a measurable tension, rather than only as a list of qualitative concerns.
 3. It serves as a template for socio technical tension problems where: